By John DePutter & Dave Milne, DePutter Publishing Ltd.

 In contrast, StatsCan reported a nearly 4% decline in Canadian cattle prices, as a larger domestic slaughter was more than offset by a drop in the number and value of animals shipped into the U.S.

-As reported in our Aug.
-22 blog, Canadian cattle numbers as of July 1 have basically remained unchanged for the past three years, creeping up just 0.1% in 2017.
+Canadian cattle numbers as of July 1 have basically remained unchanged for the past three years, creeping up just 0.1% in 2017.
 Given the farm income numbers, it’s easy to understand the reluctance of producers to expand their operations – you simply don’t get bigger when you’re not making much or even losing money.

 Amongst the provinces, Manitoba was particularly hard hit, with cattle and calf receipts down almost 20% through the first three quarters of this year.
 Saskatchewan receipts were off by nearly 10%.

 Meanwhile, the same dynamic appears to be overspreading the American cattle industry as well.
 In its August farm income forecast, the USDA projected that 2017 returns for cattle and calves would increase 5.7% or US$3.6 billion from a year earlier.
 However, all of that expected gain is expected to come via an increase in the number of animals that are marketed, versus a decline in actual prices.

 On the other hand, the USDA forecast a 15% increase in broiler cash receipts for 2017, a 14.6% increase in hog receipts and an 11.1% increase in milk returns – all due to anticipated higher prices.